Skip to content

 Background & Motivation

-Background: Language-driven 2D sketch generation has seen notable progress (e.g., SketchAgent), yet 3D sketch generation remains largely unexplored.
-Existing 3D shape generation methods (diffusion-based or neural implicit approaches) require explicit geometric supervision or extensive training.
+Background: While progress has been made in language-driven 2D sketch generation (e.g., SketchAgent), 3D sketch generation remains largely unexplored.
+Existing 3D shape generation methods (diffusion or neural implicit methods) require explicit geometric supervision or extensive training.

-Limitations of Prior Work: - Diffusion-based 3D sketch methods (Diff3DS, Dream3DVG) rely on SDS optimization, which is computationally intensive. - SketchAgent is confined to 2D coordinate spaces and cannot reason about depth or projection. - Training-free GRPO depends on scalar rewards or ground-truth references, making it unsuitable for open-ended creative generation tasks.
+Limitations of Prior Work: - Diffusion-based 3D sketching methods (Diff3DS, Dream3DVG) rely on SDS optimization, which is computationally intensive. - SketchAgent is limited to 2D coordinate spaces and cannot reason about depth and projection. - Training-free GRPO methods depend on scalar rewards or GT references, which are unsuitable for open-ended creative tasks.

-Core Idea: LLMs inherently possess strong sequential reasoning capabilities.
-By combining carefully designed in-context prompts with self-contrastive feedback, it is possible to "teach" an LLM to perform 3D drawing without any gradient updates.
+Core Idea: LLMs possess strong sequential reasoning capabilities.
+Through carefully designed in-context prompts and self-contrastive feedback, an LLM can be "taught" to perform 3D drawing completely without gradient updates.

 Method